 Important note before reporting/republishing Youth Court decisions

-Any person, including news media,1 wishing to publish or report from Youth Court decisions published on this website are advised that under s 438 (1) of the Children, Young Persons and their Families Act 1989, will need the leave of the court which heard the proceedings to do so.
+Any person, including news media1, wishing to publish or report from Youth Court decisions published on this website are advised that – under s 438 (1) of the Oranga Tamariki 1989 – they will need the leave of the court which heard the proceedings to do so.

-1 Note that this requirement does not apply to bonafide professional or technical publications that meet the definition in s 148(2).
+Note: This requirement does not apply to bona fide professional or technical publications that meet the definition in s 148(2).